Is Aussie bad for your hair?

 Following shampoo, the matching conditioning formula seeks to boost softness and shine while fighting frizz.
 Avocado oil, macadamia nut oil and hydrolyzed wheat protein aim to nourish, smooth and strengthen curls.

-Many reviewers highlight exceptional slip from this conditioner, making detangling less arduous.
+Many analyzers highlight exceptional slip from this conditioner, making detangling less arduous.
 However, some note that the lightweight formula doesn’t provide sufficient hydration or frizz control for tightly coiled textures.

 Miracle Curls Hydrating Milk Detangler